 More info on how to do that is coming up, but let’s finish the list first…

 Any volunteer work or community service you’ve done.
 This shows employers that you’re enthusiastic and involved in the community, which can help set you apart (while also filling up your resume).

-So don’t put this as a separate section, but do include awards, achievements and any recognition you received when you write your Education section in Step 3 above.
+If you have no work experience, these would likely be academic achievements.
+Go ahead and list them underneath your education section.
+So don’t put this as a separate section, but do include awards, achievements, and any recognition you received when you write your education section in Step 3 above.

+If you have a long work history, consider removing some jobs that aren’t relevant, or were at the very beginning of your career (especially if you’ve been working for 15-20 years or more).
 Note that you shouldn’t remove an irrelevant job if it’s going to leave your employment history empty.
-For example if you’ve only held one job but it’s not relevant to what you want to do next, you should still keep it.
+For example, if you’ve only held one job but it’s not relevant to what you want to do next, you should still keep it.

+Why?
+It’s better to put a job that doesn’t seem closely related to your current job search than to put absolutely nothing in your employment history.
 And you can always show traits like leadership, accountability, hard work, problem-solving, etc., in your past work history, no matter what job you had!
 So hiring managers might still find it relevant and impressive.

 Unless you have a Ph.D. and are writing an academic CV… or unless you’ve been working for 10-15+ years… your resume should not be more than two pages.

+For 60-70% of people, your resume should only be one page.
 So focus on what’s most important and keep the length short.

 As a recruiter, I’d rather see 8 specific skills that are relevant to the job I’m hiring for, rather than a list of 30 general skills that you’ve used throughout your career but might not be relevant to the job.
 So make your resume laser-focused and target their needs!